 - 1.Advisory Board as Consultative Body

-The Board of Directors will establish the Advisory Board, mainly consisting of well-experienced persons from inside and outside Japan, and will obtain advice and recommendations aimed at a "more improved management" and an "enhancement of transparent management."
-While the Advisory Board itself has no power to make decisions, it has the authority to make proposals and recommendations and to give advice to the Board of Directors.
-The Board of Directors make decisions by taking into account such proposals, recommendations and advice.
+The Board of Directors will establish the Advisory Board, mainly consisting of well-experienced persons from inside and outside Japan, and will obtain advice aimed at a "more improved management" and an "enhancement of transparent management."
+While the Advisory Board itself has no power to make decisions, it has the authority to give advice to the Board of Directors.
+The Board of Directors makes decisions by taking into account such advice.

-- 2.Composition and Chairman of the Advisory Board
+- 2.Composition and Chair of the Advisory Board

-- (1)The Advisory Board is composed of outside advisors, the Chairman (or the Senior Advisor when the position of the Chairman is absent) and CEO.
+- (1)The Advisory Board is composed of outside advisors, the Chairperson and CEO.

 - (2)Outside advisors will be around five to seven, including two or three non-Japanese advisors.
 Also outside advisors are required to satisfy the requirements of Independent Directors.

-- (3)The Chairman will chair the Advisory Board.
+- (3)The outside director, who serves as chair of the Board of Directors, will chair the Advisory Board.

 - 3.Frequency and Contents of Meeting